 So, if you were abducted by aliens after this lecture, how far away from Earth could they take you in your lifetime?
 Practically anywhere, if you eat right and exercise!
-25 years to accelerate, 25 years to decelerate, and then you would be at rest, 72 billion light years from Earth!
+25 years to accelerate, 25 years to decelerate, and then you would be at rest, 70 billion light years from Earth!
 Space Exploration and Time Travel

-Meanwhile, 72 billion years have passed on the Earth.
+Meanwhile, 70 billion years have passed on the Earth.
 Space Exploration and Time Travel

-Meanwhile, 72 billion years have passed on the Earth.
+Meanwhile, 70 billion years have passed on the Earth.
 In effect, a spaceship which can accelerate at 1g for as long as you like is both a tool for space exploration and a time machine.
 If such spaceships exist someday, space explorers might head out in various directions and agree to meet back at Earth, 1 million or 1 billion years in the future.
-General Relativity Everything we've discussed so far is Special Relativity, based on the flat geometry of the Minkowski spacetime $$ds^2 = dx^2 + dy^2 + dz^2 - dt^2,$$ which came from changing a sign in the rule of Pythagoras.
+Everything we've discussed so far is Special Relativity, based on the flat geometry of the Minkowski spacetime $$ds^2 = dx^2 + dy^2 + dz^2 - dt^2,$$ which came from changing a sign in the rule of Pythagoras.
 What about other spacetime metrics, like $$ds^{2} = f(x, y, z, t)(dx^{2} + dy^{2} + dz^{2}) - h(x, y, z, t)dt^{2},$$ for some functions f and h?

 What happens when we remove the assumption that the spacetime metric is flat?
-General Relativity Principle: Geometric quantities correspond to physical observables.
+Principle: Geometric quantities correspond to physical observables.
 What does the curvature of a spacetime correspond to?
-Einstein's great idea, which he called his happiest thought, can be summed up in 3 words: Principle: Geometric quantities correspond to physical observables.
+Einstein's great idea, which is a consequence of his happiest thought, can be summed up in 3 words: Principle: Geometric quantities correspond to physical observables.
 What does the curvature of a spacetime correspond to?
-Einstein's great idea, which he called his happiest thought, can be summed up in 3 words: "Matter curves spacetime."
-That is, the curvature of spacetime corresponds to matter density.
-Tomorrow we'll explore how matter curves spacetime in more detail, and explore the question of dark matter in the universe.
+Einstein's great idea, which is a consequence of his happiest thought, can be summed up in 3 words: "Matter curves spacetime."
+That is, the curvature of spacetime (geometry) corresponds to matter density (physics)!

 Principle: Geometric quantities correspond to physical observables.
 What does the curvature of a spacetime correspond to?
-Einstein's great idea, which he called his happiest thought, can be summed up in 3 words: "Matter curves spacetime."
-That is, the curvature of spacetime corresponds to matter density.
+Einstein's great idea, which is a consequence of his happiest thought, can be summed up in 3 words: "Matter curves spacetime."
+That is, the curvature of spacetime (geometry) corresponds to matter density (physics)!

-Tomorrow we'll explore how matter curves spacetime in more detail, and explore the question of dark matter in the universe.
-For now, let's review the successes of general relativity.
+Let's review the successes of general relativity.

 Successes of General Relativity: Gravity